1. Two signs:

 Declarations to remove all doubt as to the truth of the threat.
 Ezekiel 12:21-28.

-This is a straight forward sign by the prophet to show the people that there would be a further group of people go into exile including the king, Zedekiah.
+This is a straightforward sign by the prophet to show the people that there would be a further group of people going into exile including the king, Zedekiah.
 We are shown the sign, then the prophet gives an explanation of his actions.
 We are back in the realms of reality as we were in Ezekiel 4ff.
 There is no indication that this is a vision, so we see the prophet carrying out these strange actions.

 He also has to dig through the wall of his own house, probably the Hebrew would indicate that rather than the city wall.
 Having gone through the hole in the wall he then walks his path with his face covered.